020. Natural treatments for prevention : allergies

 Antiallergic decoction recipe:

-Herba Violae tricoloris (Wild Pansy Herb) 30 g
+Herba Violae tricoloris (Wild Pansy Herb) 3 parts

 Decoct (by boiling for 10 minutes) with a tablespoon of the mixture in a cup of water; drink 2-3 cups a day until the symptoms disappear.